-The Supra HV700 display is designed for instrumentation and control on electronically controlled engines communicating via SAE J1939 and NMEA 2000.
-The displays are multi-functional tools that provide GPS tracking, Multimedia Display, Cruise control, rider profiles and enables boat operators to view many different engine, ballast, transmission parameters and service codes.
+The Supra Vision Touch 2016 display is designed for instrumentation and control on electronically controlled engines communicating via SAE J1939 and NMEA 2000.
+The display enables boat operators to view many different engine, ballast, transmission parameters and service codes and is a multi-functional tool that provides GPS tracking, a multimedia display, cruise control, and rider profiles.
 Included with this solution is the HV700 Touch unit.